 According to the results (video), both are accurate when you type the correct spelling, but Gboard uses deeper AI learning and types the correct word when it is wrong.

-For this test, I have typed a sentence with at least one error.
+For this test, I typed a sentence with at least one error.
 The test will see how both can correct the words.
-The sentence we are testing is:
+The penalty we are testing is:

 If I purchase this app, will my phone work faster?
 Are there any alternatives?